SRombauts/SimplexNoise/README.md

 - Better rank ordering method by Stefan Gustavson in 2012.

 [Simplex noise demystified](http://staffwww.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf),
-Stefan Gustavson, Link�ping University, Sweden (stegu@itn.liu.se), 2005-03-22
+Stefan Gustavson, Linköping University, Sweden (stegu@itn.liu.se), 2005-03-22

 ## License

-Copyright (c) 2014-2015 S�bastien Rombauts (sebastien.rombauts@gmail.com)
+Copyright (c) 2014-2015 Sébastien Rombauts (sebastien.rombauts@gmail.com)

 Distributed under the MIT License (MIT) (See accompanying file LICENSE.txt or copy at http://opensource.org/licenses/MIT)

+## Current Status
+### Features
+-

+### Wishlist
+- Add a simple CMake project to test compilation
+- cpplint to check code style
+- cppchek to check code sanity
+- Doxygen to generate code documentaion
+- Add Travis & AppVeyor Continous Intergration config files

+- Add a parameter for permutation (offset and mask?) of the random table (could be way better than simple offseting applied by the user application)
+- Implement 3D & 4D algorithms

 ## How to contribute
 ### GitHub website
 The most efficient way to help and contribute to this wrapper project is to use the tools provided by GitHub:
-- please fill bug reports and feature requests here: https://github.com/SRombauts/SQLiteCpp/issues
+- please fill bug reports and feature requests here: https://github.com/SRombauts/SimplexNoise/issues
 - fork the repository, make some small changes and submit them with pull-request

 ### Contact